1809 W. 1st Ave., Kitsilano

 1938 W. 4th Ave., Kitsilano

-Thai food with a BC twist, Maenam utilizes the incredible seafood prolific in Pacific Coast Vancouver and dresses it up with Thai flavors—ahi tuna with a spicy dressing for example.
+Thai food with a BC twist, Maenam takes the incredible seafood of the Pacific Coast and dresses it up with Thai flavors—ahi tuna with a spicy dressing for example.
 For those who want to make the most of the menu, Maenam’s tasting menus (with drinks pairings) are a great way to try a sampling of dishes curated by chef Angus An himself.
 The herringbone wood floors, exposed brick walls, and low lighting make for a seductive, chic space—perfect for a date or intimate dinner.

 780 RIchards St., Downtown

-Eggs benedict dripping in lukewarm hollandaise get old, fast—Café Medina, with its Mediterranean-inflected brunch menu is more spiced meatballs and poached egg-topped tagine than skillet potatoes and bacon.
-Down the street from the Vancouver Art Gallery (stop in after breakfast), the line to get in can get long but the mascarpone flatbreads, bourbon-spiked coffee, and homemade kombucha are worth the wait.
-High ceilings, long communal tables, and spice-flavored craft cocktails make for a fun space ideal for a crowd.
+Café Medina, with its Mediterranean-inflected brunch menu is not your typical brunch fare: You'll find spiced meatballs and poached egg-topped tagine, for example rather than your typical skillet potatoes and bacon.
+Down the street from the Vancouver Art Gallery (stop in after breakfast), the line can get long but the mascarpone flatbreads, bourbon-spiked coffee, and homemade kombucha are worth the wait.
+High ceilings, long communal tables, and spice-flavored craft cocktails only add to the effect.

 200 Granville St., Downtown